hidaytrahman/react-carbonui/README.md

 # react-carbonui

-A carbon copy UI to show the web page based on the traditional view
+A carbon copy UI to show the web page, based on the traditional view